LordUbuntu/Battleship/README.md

 ## Backstory

 Many of my fondest memories of strategy games come from the game of Battleship.
-Considering its simple mechanics and fun play I though it a good candidate for a C project.
+Considering its simple mechanics and fun play I thought it a good candidate for a C project.

 Following the "Question Driven Development" process this time around.